MicrosoftDocs/learn/learn-pr/iot/explore-iot-hub-monitoring/includes/4-exercise-setup-use-metrics-diagnostic-logs-iot-hub.md

 1. Under **Aggregation**, ensure that **Avg** is selected.

-1. Select the blue checkmark to finish editing the metric.
+1. Select the blue checkmark to save the metric.

     Your screen should now show the minimized metric for Telemetry messages sent, and the new metric for avg connected devices.
 Notice that the chart title is updated to reflect both metrics.